dheerajshrivastva-dev/d-auth/README.md

-An all-in-one authentication middleware for Express.js applications that supports JWT-based authentication, OAuth with Google, email-password login, refresh tokens, rate limiting, session management, and more.
-Designed to be flexible and secure, this middleware can be integrated into any Express app by simply passing the server instance.
+An all-in-one authentication middleware for Express.js applications that supports Username password, OAuth with Google, rate limiting, session management, and more.
+Designed to be flexible and secure, this middleware can be integrated into any Express app by simply passing the server instance at start.

 ## Features

 - **Local and Google OAuth login**: Seamless integration of traditional login and social login using Google.
-- **JWT-based authentication**: Secure short-lived and long-lived tokens for session handling.
-- **One user, one session**: Ensures users only have one active session at a time.
-- **Device tracking**: Track devices, IP addresses, and session data.
 - **Rate limiting**: Protect against abuse with predefined rate limits based on IP and device fingerprints.
-- **CAPTCHA protection**: *Coming soon* - CAPTCHA verification triggered after too many failed login attempts.
-- **Secure session management**: Persistent session management with refresh tokens.
+- **Secure session management**: Persistent session management with mongodb connect.
 - **MongoDB integration**: MongoDB is required to store user sessions and authentication data.
+- **Users query**: It export user management routes that can be used to do simple user based modificatiom
+- **Admin user role**: It has admin user role that can create, update and dekete users.
+User has to be verified admin to perform this.
+Use authenticate middleware from d-auth to authenticate user queries.
+- **Forget password**: User can forget password with otp, otp send using nodeMailer

 ## Table of Contents